Healthcare Administration Major & Minor

 - Finance, personnel, marketing, public relations and sales

-Internships, community-based learning experiences and employment are available through federal and state programs.
-Healthcare Administration majors at Stonehill College find work in hospitals, home care and managed care organizations, health maintenance organizations, hospices, planning and consulting firms and international service organizations.
+Stonehill healthcare administration majors find work in hospitals, home care and managed care organizations, health maintenance organizations, hospices, planning and consulting firms, and international service organizations.
 Learn more about where our graduates work.